 Ed Remedios has over forty years experience in the electric, gas and petroleum industries.
 He spent 20 years in positions of increasing responsibility with PG&E, taking early retirement as PG&E’s head of Economics and Forecasting.
 His responsibilities included coordination of the corporate strategic plan, forecasting economic and market conditions and sales, and evaluation of projects.

 Kristine L. Chase, Ph.D.

-Kris has been a board member of Goodwill Industries of the Greater East Bay.
-She previously served as CFO and VP for Administration of Saint Mary’s College of California, leading the college’s successful issuance of a $26 million bond for facilities expansion, as well as being responsible for facilities, IT, and HR.
-She provides substantial public sector experience, having served as an elected board member and chair of the Contra Costa Community College District.
-Kris has worked with auditors, bond rating agencies, and financial consultants and serves as a member of accreditation teams for the Western Association of Schools and Colleges, focusing on financial and managerial aspects of colleges and universities.
+As a college executive, Kris served as the CFO and VP for Administration of Saint Mary’s College of California, leading the college’s successful issuance of a $26 million bond for facilities expansion, as well as being responsible for facilities, IT, and HR.
+She provides substantial public sector experience, having served as an elected board member and chair of the Contra Costa Community College District, and she is a former board member of Goodwill Industries of the Greater East Bay.
+Kris has worked with auditors, bond rating agencies, and financial consultants and served as a member of accreditation teams for the Western Association of Schools and Colleges, focusing on financial and managerial aspects of colleges and universities.
 Professor Chase earned her Ph.D. in Economics from the University of Maryland and holds a B.A. from the University of California, Davis.